AryamanXlighthouse/curation-service/README.md

 3. **Check IPFS Link Status:** The system checks the block status of IPFS links associated with a provided CID and displays the details of blocked links along with the total number of blocked links found.

+4. **Safe Browsing Check:** The system performs a Google Safe Browsing API check for each IPFS link before checking its status.
+If any link is found to be malicious or unsafe according to the Google Safe Browsing API, it will be reported separately in the API response.

 ## Prerequisites

 - Node.js installed on your machine.